If you are experiencing a medical emergency please dial 911 immediately

-Poison ivy, poison oak, and poison sumac are plants that can cause a skin rash called allergic contact dermatitis when they touch your skin.
-The red, uncomfortable, and itchy rash often shows up in lines or streaks and is marked by fluid-filled bumps (blisters) or large raised areas (hives).
-It is the most common skin problem caused by contact with plants (plant dermatitis).
+Poison ivy, oak, and sumac are plants that can cause a red, itchy rash called allergic contact dermatitis.
+It is the most common skin problem caused by contact with plants.

 The usual symptoms of the rash are: